-Note: This theory is discussed in NCSALL Report #12, Persistence Among Adult Basic Education Students in Pre-GED Classes by J. Comings, A. Parrella and L. Soricone.
+Note: This theory is discussed in NCSALL Report 12, Persistence Among Adult Basic Education Students in Pre-GED Classes by J. Comings, A. Parrella, and L. Soricone.

-- Next, explain that participants will now conduct a force-field analysis to identify the range of barriers and supports to the integration of health literacy skill development in their own programs. - Assign participants to one of four levels of analysis: Individual, Classroom, Program, and Community.
-Ask each group to generate a list of those factors specific to that level that either support or hinder the integration of health literacy skill development into instruction. - Individual: How do your individual limitations or strengths hinder or support the integration of health literacy into instruction? - Classroom: How does the classroom setting hinder or support the integration of health literacy into instruction? - Program: How does the program hinder or support the integration of health literacy into instruction? - Community: How does the community hinder or support the integration of health literacy into instruction?
+- Next, explain that participants will now conduct a force-field analysis in order to identify the range of barriers and supports to the integration of health literacy skill development in their own programs. - Assign participants to one of four levels of analysis individual, classroom, program, or community and ask each group to generate a list of those factors specific to that level that either support or hinder the integration of health literacy skill development into instruction. - Individual: How do your individual limitations or strengths hinder or support the integration of health literacy into instruction? - Classroom: How does the classroom setting hinder or support the integration of health literacy into instruction? - Program: How do program structures hinder or support the integration of health literacy into instruction? - Community: How does the community hinder or support the integration of health literacy into instruction?